Who Called Me From This Phone? How To Find Out Who Called You

 The truth is that many calls from unknown numbers aren't simple mix-ups.
 With an estimated 50.3 billion spam calls made in 2022, an alarming 30% increase from previous years, it's clear that this issue isn't disappearing anytime soon.

-What’s particularly concerning about these robocalls is that authorities are well aware of the issue, but are limited in their means of restricting them.
+What’s particularly concerning about these robocalls is that authorities are well aware of the issue but are limited in their means of restricting them.
 The introduction of the Telephone Robocall Abuse Criminal Enforcement and Deterrence (TRACED) Act in late 2019 aimed to mitigate the ever-growing menace of spammers.
-“However, robocalls and manned scam calls continue to be daily disturbances,” notes Joshua Sosin, tech expert and copywriter.

-These calls aren't just a nuisance, though — Sosin notes that they can put you at risk of losing life-altering amounts of money.
+These calls aren't just a nuisance, though.
 In the past year alone, Americans have lost an estimated $30 billion to phone scams.
 Scammers, typically using algorithms to find ideal targets, dispatch automated bots to dial millions of numbers randomly.
 Answering such a call triggers the scam attempt, often culminating in requests for your financial information.
-“Always be extremely cautious about any unknown caller asking for any personal information.
-Keeping this info private is the best way to avoid a devastating scam,” Sosin highlights.

 It’s worth mentioning that the COVID-19 pandemic has become a popular pretense used by scammers.
 Even if you're savvy enough to hang up as fast as possible after answering a COVID-related scam call, answering the call at all signals to these scammers that your number is active, which boosts the likelihood of getting called back.